Looking for Harp Lessons? Always wanted to Play Harp?

 What harp should I get?

 Students often ask me for advice about what harp to rent or purchase.
-If you are a beginner, it is usual to start on a lever harp (even if your goal is to play the pedal harp when you are ready).
+If you are a beginner, I recommend that you start on a lever harp (even if your goal is to play the pedal harp when you are ready).
 I strongly recommend getting a harp with full levers (one for each string).
 This will allow you to play in a greater variety of keys.
-If you are purchasing a harp, keep in mind that a harp with a minimum of 34 strings will ensure that you do not need to upgrade to a larger lever harp, later on.
-If you are not sure which harp to commit to, you might want to consider renting for a while.
-Renting will allow you time to develop your ear and understanding of the instrument, so that when you some day run into your dream harp, you will recognize it!
+If you are purchasing a harp, keep in mind that a minimum of 34 strings will ensure that you won’t need to upgrade to a larger lever harp later on.
+If you are not sure which harp to commit to, consider renting for a while.

 Nova Scotia artisan Timothy Habinski, located in Bridgetown Nova Scotia, has a range of finely hand-crafted Celtic harps for rent or purchase (24 strings up to 40 strings).
 The small harps are very light and portable with detachable legs, and the 34 string harps are designed to fit comfortably in the backseat of any car.
-He also offers a wonderful “buy-back” program, helping those who purchase one of his student model harps to move up to one of his professional models later on.
-Every harp will need regulating or repair work done at some point – we are so lucky to have such a talented craftsman right here in Nova Scotia! http://www.timothyharps.ca/
+He also offers a wonderful “buy-back” program, helping those who purchase one of his student model harps to move up to one of his professional models later on. http://www.timothyharps.ca/